renpy/renpy/sphinx/source/language_basics.rst

 Files
 =====

-The script of a Ren'Py game is made up of all the files found under the :file:`game/` directory ending with the .rpy extension.
+The script of a Ren'Py game is made up of all the files found under the :file:`game/` directory ending with the :file:`.rpy` extension.
 Ren'Py will consider each of these files (in the Unicode order of their paths), and will use the contents of the files as the script.

 Generally, there's no difference between a script written in one big file and a script broken into multiple files.
 Control can be transferred within the script